Despite female push, Garth Brooks bests Underwood at CMAs

 Brooks did highlight female acts during his acceptance speech at the Bridgestone Arena in Nashville, Tennessee.

-Underwood hosted the show alongside McEntire and Dolly Parton, though she didn’t win any awards.
-Underwood did win in a way — she won over the audience: She was a vocal beast, hitting all the right notes and more during a smoky performance of “Drinking Alone.”
+Underwood hosted the show alongside McEntire and Dolly Parton, and though she didn’t win any awards, Underwood did win over the audience: She was a vocal beast, hitting all the right notes and more during a smoky performance of “Drinking Alone.”

-Morris, however, marked a big night for female country acts by taking home album of the year for “GIRL.”
+Morris also marked the big night for female country acts by taking home album of the year for “GIRL.”
 The award also went to her producer busbee, who died in September at age 43 from brain cancer.

 “I would be really remiss if I didn’t mention a huge facet of why this album sounds the way it does, and we miss him so dearly.
 He texted me the morning that we got the nomination for album of the year this year, and we were so excited, and that’s our friend busbee,” a teary-eyed Morris said onstage.
 “His wife Jess is here tonight and she looks so beautiful.
 Thank you for sharing your husband with us once a month, and my heart just goes out to you and your beautiful daughters.
 I hope when they listen to this record or any of the songs that he made that made us all better, they know how amazing their father was.”